 Jeremy H. Temkin represents individuals and corporations in federal white collar criminal investigations with a special emphasis on criminal tax cases.
 He handles a wide variety of criminal, regulatory and civil matters in state and federal courts and before arbitration panels.
 His cases have involved allegations of tax fraud and securities fraud (including claims of insider trading and accounting violations), as well as violations of the antitrust laws and the Foreign Corrupt Practices Act ("FCPA").
 Jeremy has tried high-profile tax and securities fraud cases, has conducted internal investigations for public corporations and committees of their Boards of Directors and has represented employees in corporate internal investigations.
-He has counseled clients on issues relating to offshore bank accounts and the Internal Revenue Service's Voluntary Disclosure Program, and has been selected to serve as Independent Examiner for several banks participating in the Department of Justice's Program for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks.
+He has counseled clients on issues relating to offshore bank accounts and the Internal Revenue Service's Voluntary Disclosure Program, and served as Independent Examiner for numerous banks participating in the Department of Justice's Program for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks.
 Jeremy has also represented various employees of the New York Yankees in witness interviews during investigative inquiries and he represented Muhammad Ali in civil litigation to recover stolen memorabilia.

 Jeremy has been named a leading lawyer by Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations.
 Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys has recognized Jeremy as a "Litigation Star" in the area of White-Collar Crime/Enforcement/Investigations.
 He has also been recognized in White Collar Criminal Defense by The Legal 500 United States and has been listed in Thomson Reuters' Super Lawyers.

 From 1993 through 1999 Jeremy served as an Assistant U.S. Attorney for the Southern District of New York, where he investigated a wide variety of criminal cases - including money laundering, narcotics, tax evasion, and other fraud cases - and represented the government in numerous criminal trials and appeals.
 In 1998, he received the Department of Justice Director's Award for Superior Performance as an Assistant U.S. Attorney.
 Jeremy joined Morvillo Abramowitz as a Partner in 1999.